york-cs-dams/practicals/habitable_programs/tools/clones/README.md

 ## Building the clone detection tool

 Your first task is to complete the `clones` tool so that it implements Baker's algorithm, which was discussed in the lectures.
-The code in this repository contains an executable which can be invoked using `scripts/clones detect PROJECT`.
-Run `scripts/clones help` for more information.
+The code in this repository contains an executable which can be invoked using `vado clones detect PROJECT`.
+Run `vado clones help` for more information.

 The sample projects in the `data` folder can be used to test the clones tool.
 To get started, create a straightforward code clone by duplicating `data/hello_world/hello_world.rb` in a new file `data/hello_world/goodbye_world.rb`.
 Replace all instances of "Hello" with "Goodbye" in `data/hello_world/goodbye_world.rb`

-If you run, say, `scripts/clones detect hello_world` you'll notice that the `clones` tool doesn't do much yet:
+If you run, say, `vado clones detect hello_world` you'll notice that the `clones` tool doesn't do much yet:

 ```
 hello_world.rb